Interpreting and Improving Attention From the Perspective of Large Kernel Convolution: Approach

 \subsection{Preliminary}

-\subsubsection{Review of Large Kernel Convolution.}
+\subsubsection{Review of Large Kernel Convolution}

 Ding \textit{et al.}~\cite{ding2022scaling} revisit the paradigm of large kernel design in modern CNNs, drawing inspiration from the ViT.
 Ding \textit{et al.} assert that employing a few large convolutional kernels instead of multiple smaller ones constitutes a more powerful design paradigm.
 Building upon this notion, the author introduces a novel CNN architecture named RepLKNet~\cite{ding2022scaling}, featuring kernel sizes as large as 31$\times$31.
 In comparison to commonly used 3$\times$3 kernels, RepLKNet achieves performance results equivalent to or better than the Swin Transformer~\cite{liu2021swin}, with lower latency.
-The difference between small kernel convolution and large kernel convolution is shown in Figure~\ref{fig:largekernel}
+The difference between small kernel convolution and large kernel convolution is shown in Figure~\ref{fig:largekernel}.

-\subsubsection{Comparision of LKC and MHSA.}
+\subsubsection{Comparision of LKC and MHSA}

 Convolution possesses a natural advantage wherein parameters are shared based on geographical location.
 Specifically, identical parameters of the same convolutional kernel act on every position within the receptive field during the sliding window process.
 This introduces equivariance and translation invariance to the convolutional operation.
 However, in Vision Transformer, the attention scores generated by the self-attention mechanism do not explicitly exhibit positional invariance.
 Attention weights are determined by the feature vectors themselves and the introduced positional encodings.
 While this enhances the model's fitting capability, it significantly increases the complexity of training.
-Introducing a mechanism for sharing parameters in the attention mechanism of ViT may prove beneficial in alleviating training challenges.
+Introducing a mechanism for sharing parameters in the attention mechanism of ViT may bring the expected benefits but without increasing optimization complexity.